-The Swiss watch manufacturer has just presented its new Revue Thommen Airspeed Instrument RT1920 automatic watch: a new member of its –ahem– controversial Bell & Ross BR 01-92-styled Airspeed Instrument line of aviator watches.
-As you can see, the guys behind the –ahem– aspiring Swiss-based brand even preserved all four Arabic numerals from the series name, although, for copyright reasons, put them in a slightly different order.
+Revue Thommen has just presented the new Airspeed Instrument RT1920: a new member of its –ahem– controversial Bell & Ross BR 01-92-styled line of “aviators”.
+As you can see, the guys behind the –ahem– aspiring Swiss-based brand even preserved all four Arabic numerals from the series name, although, apparently for copyright reasons, put them in a slightly different order.

-Personally, I am not the fan of this styling, but if you like oversized, square-shaped timekeepers, you will probably love this one (just don’t forget to try one before ordering it from a web-based retailer, okay?)
+I am not a fan of this styling, but if you like oversized, square-shaped timekeepers, you will probably love this one (just don’t forget to try one before ordering it from a web-based retailer, okay?)

-Just like other members of the same collection, as well as its source of inspiration (I assume, it was the Bell & Ross BR01 model), the RT1920 sports the same square case with four screws each placed at respective angle and a round bezel with a sapphire glass covering a set of hour, minute and second hands reminding us of aviation instruments.
+Just like other members of the collection, as well as its source of inspiration (I assume, it was the Bell & Ross BR01 model), the RT1920 sports the same square case with four screws each placed at a respective angle and a round bezel with sapphire glass covering a set of the hour, minute and second hands reminding us of aviation instruments.

-While the claim to the company’s aviation legacy is quite legitimate (long time ago Revue Thommen indeed used to make money producing cockpit instruments and gauges for the aviation industry,) the result is, well, sort of disappointing.
+While the claim to the company’s aviation legacy is legitimate (a long time ago Revue Thommen indeed used to make money producing cockpit instruments and gauges for the aviation industry,) the result is, well, sort of disappointing.

-Trying to differentiate their product from the original series by Bell&Ross, Revue Thommen’s designers somehow lost the original point of the watch.
+Trying to differentiate their product from the original series by Bell&Ross, Revue Thommen’s designers somehow lost the original point of the collection.

-You see, its main problem is that, with new styling of the dial, the watch doesn’t look very much like an instrument gauge.
+You see, its main problem is that, with new styling, the dial doesn’t look much like an instrument gauge.
 Rather, it feels just like another rip-off (alright, upon re-reading this brief review I find that the wording is too strong: let’s call it “homage,” okay?) of the popular model of a better-advertised brand that, being priced at just about half the MSRP of the “original”, targets customers who can’t afford the “real” thing.
-Although I can’t really call the approach questionable, I still find it, well, unsustainable: nobody wants their brand to be associated with “homages” in the long run.
+Although I can’t call the approach questionable, I still find it, well, unsustainable: nobody wants their brand to be associated with “homages” in the long run.

 Build Quality: 4/5